John Dickerson

 About John

 Dickerson joined CBS News in April 2009, as an analyst and contributor.
 For six years, he served as the Network’s political director.
-He was moderator of FACE THE NATION from June 2015 to January 2018 and Chief Washington Correspondent.
+He was the moderator of FACE THE NATION from June 2015 to January 2018 as well as the Chief Washington Correspondent.
 During the 2016 presidential campaign he moderated CBS News’ two presidential debates.
 From January 2018 until May 2019 he was co-host of CBS THIS MORNING.
-In 2019, Dickerson was a contributor for 60 MINUTES while serving as the network’s lead political analyst.
+In 2019 and 2020, Dickerson was a correspondent for 60 MINUTES while serving as the network’s lead political analyst.
+His story on the death of Elijah McClain was nominated for an Emmy.

 A native Washingtonian, Dickerson graduated with distinction from the University of Virginia with a Bachelor’s degree in English and a specialty in American Studies.
-His mother, Nancy Dickerson, was CBS News’ first female correspondent.
-Dickerson is the author of On Her Trail (Simon and Schuster), a book about his mother.
+He is the author of On Her Trail (Simon and Schuster), a book about his mother, Nancy Dickerson, who was CBS News’ first female correspondent.
 He is also the author of the New York Times best-seller Whistlestop: My Favorite Stories from Presidential Campaign History (Twelve Books).

 Download Headshot